 The Geek Squad Email Scam

 The Geek Squad scam is a phishing tactic used by cybercriminals pretending to be Geek Squad customer support agents.
-The frauds send you messages containing malicious links or urge you to change your passwords.
+The fraudsters send you messages containing malicious links or urge you to change your passwords.
 Sometimes, they trick you into paying your invoices to dubious accounts.

 These emails are so convincing that even reasonable people can overlook the red flags and fall into the scam.
 Why so?
 Because the scammers use dates, billing information, fake invoice numbers, and other important details to create emails that look genuine.

-But, all this information is fake and is only to trick unsuspecting customers.
+But all this information is fake and is only to trick unsuspecting customers.
 They do it to lure you into interacting with their malicious codes, links, and malware.
 Or, they lead you into social engineering tactics that can con you out of your money.

 How the Geek Squad Scams Work